 Kebab Dinner + Recipes

-I have been staying at my friends’ place while I’m in Vancouver.
-I decided to make them a kebab dinner and wanted to use what they had in the house.
-They had some chicken breast and ingredients for a Middle Eastern inspired dinner.
-All I had to buy were skewers which I was able to pick up at the dollar store.
-I love bamboo skewers but I never have luck with them.
-They always burn on me so metal skewers it is!
+While I have been at my friends’ place in Vancouver, I decided to make them dinner to thank them for hosting me.
+Wanting to use what they had in the house, the easiest meal I could make was a Middle Eastern inspired kebab dinner.
+They had chicken, yogurt, spices, cucumbers, and potatoes.
+All I had to buy were metal skewers which I was able to pick up at the dollar store.

 First, I cut up the chicken into small cubes.
 I threw the cubes back into a bowl and added some olive oil, lemon juice, salt, pepper and Greek seasoning.
 If you don’t have a specific Greek seasoning I would add in thyme, basil, oregano, marjoram and dried onion.
-I threw in some minced garlic and two heaping tablespoons of plain greek yogurt.
-I am very horrible at measuring things so I just sort of throw things in with careless abandon and hope for the best.
-I let it sit in the bowl in the fridge to marinate for a bit.
+Some minced garlic and two heaping tablespoons of plain greek yogurt add an extra dimension.
+Measuring things is not my thing so I sort of throw things in with careless abandon and hope for the best.
+Then I let it sit in the bowl in the fridge to marinate.
 Marinating for a while is even better so all these dishes can be made the day/night before.